vadeghar/jewel-pro/README.md

 - Manages loan details including the amount, interest rate, repayment terms, etc.
 - Helps in ensuring compliance with legal and regulatory requirements.

+### 10. Settings
+- Feature based permissions.
+- Assign the required permissions to role.
+- User can have one or more roles assigned.
+(User able to see, only access assinged role permissions)

 ## Getting Started:
 - Clone the repository to your local machine.
 - Set up the database and configure the application properties.